splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence/5-reference/11-2-graphics.md

 ![Use `ctrl-space` to bring up the autocomplete for procedures you want to call.](./images/auto-complete.png "TODO: replace with C++ example")
 :::

+### Color Values

+The color type is defined within SplashKit, and will be needed for many of the drawing operations.
+When you need a color, use one of the many values defined in the library.
+These are documented on the colors page, starting with [COLOR_ALICE_BLUE](https://splashkit.io/api/color/#color-alice-blue).
+However, it is easy to find these with autocomplete.
+Type `COLOR_` then you can scroll through the options in VS Code.

 ## Working with Resources

 SplashKit provides procedures to help you work with resources such as images, sounds, fonts, and animations.
 There are procedures to load these into your program, and draw them to the screen or play them from your speakers.